Bentleyj/BeyondPhotography/README.md

 ### Day 75

 Jumped in to Shadertoy today and looked around for cool effects.
 Managed to find [this](https://www.shadertoy.com/view/Xlt3R7) by [roywig](https://www.shadertoy.com/user/roywig) and copied it pretty much verbatim.
 He calls it a Droste effect but I don't know what that means.
 He's got lots of cool effects like this so excited to learn more about them.
 It looks like M.C.
 Escher to me!

+### Day 76

+Starting to play around with this Droste effect.
+Turns out Droste refers to the dutch effect of putting an image within an image in an infinite loop.
+In face the name is based on Droste's Cacao which was a brand of Cacao from 1904 which featured a woman holding a tin of cacao which had the woman on it again, etc. etc. So this implementation that I got off of shadertoy is really just one example of it working well.
+I can imediately imagine a few other ways to make this effect.
+For now I've made "Droste2" where I'm just messing around with the effect I already have.